jpmit/pybetdaq/betdaq/README.md

 selection objects for the market with id 111, the second item the same for market id 112).

-Further examples of how to use the library functions together to produce a simple trading application are given in the examples/ directory.
+Further examples of how to use the library functions are given in the examples/ directory.

 API FUNCTIONS IMPLEMENTED
 -------------------------